Rosetta Sahanna

 Rosetta Sahanna (born 12 February 1960) is an Australian politician.
 She has been an Australian Labor Party member of the Western Australian Legislative Council since 2021, representing Mining and Pastoral region.

 She was elected to the Legislative Council at the 2021 state election.
 A Wilinggin woman, she is the first Aboriginal person elected to the state's upper house.
 She is a member of the board of the Kimberley Land Council.

+She was unseated in the 2025 Western Australian state election.